 Aerobic respiration, anaerobic respiration and fermentation are methods for living cells to produce energy from food sources.
-While all living organisms conduct one or more of these processes for energy production, only a select group of organisms are capable of photosynthesis to produce food from sunlight.
+While all living organisms conduct one or more of these processes, only a select group of organisms are capable of photosynthesis which allows them to produce food from sunlight.
 However, even in these organisms, the food produced by photosynthesis is converted into cellular energy through cellular respiration.

 The energy stored in the phosphate bond is used in other cellular reactions and is often regarded as the energy "currency" of the cell.
-However, since glycolysis requires the input of energy from two molecules of ATP, the net yield from glycoylysis is only two molecules of ATP per molecule of glucose.
+However, since glycolysis requires the input of energy from two molecules of ATP, the net yield from glycolysis is only two molecules of ATP per molecule of glucose.
 The glucose itself is broken down into pyruvate during glycolysis.

 While the energy production is substantially less than aerobic respiration, fermentation allows the conversion of fuel to energy to continue in the absence of oxygen.
 Examples of fermentation include lactic acid fermentation in humans and other animals and ethanol fermentation by yeast.
 The waste products are either recycled when the organism re-enters an aerobic state or removed from the organism.